 "The information at the time was we had a controlled burn, and fire agencies were on scene," said Jefferson County sheriff's spokesman Mark Techmeyer.
 "In law enforcement, you want to minimize radio traffic.
 There would be no reason to air out something that's already common knowledge."

 He said the dispatchers weren't giving interviews about what happened.

-The fire appears to have been sparked by a controlled burn set four days earlier by the Colorado State Forest Service.
-A review has been ordered by the governor.
+The fire appears to have been sparked by a controlled burn set four days earlier by the Colorado State Forest Service, which says embers escaped from the burn sometime on the afternoon of March 26.
+A review of what happened has been ordered by the governor.

 The first wave of automated calls ordering residents to evacuate was sent at 5:05 p.m. but they went to the wrong list of phone numbers, Techmeyer said.

 "It was way too large geographically," he said, adding that he had no other details.
 "That was a user error on our end."

 That call was halted, and a new round of calls was started at 5:23 p.m., he said.